commschamp/CommsDSL-Specification/intro/protocol_versioning.md

 an information about version since which the element has been deprecated using **deprecated** property.
 Usage of **deprecated** property is just an indication for developers that the element should not be used any more.
 The code generator may introduce this information as a comment in the generated code.
-However, it does not remove a deprecated [field](../fields/fields.md) from being serialized to preserve backward compatibility of the protocol.
+However, it does **NOT** remove a deprecated [field](../fields/fields.md) from being serialized to preserve backward compatibility of the protocol.
 If the protocol definition does require removal of the deprecated field from being serialized, the **deprecated**